skyphii/KillGoal/README.md

 This spigot plugin is being developed for SootMC's 2023 Christmas event, but designed to be reused for similar events in the future.

 # TO-DO
-- Finish implementing kill tracking
-  - Implement save/load methods in PlayerData.java
 - Add player leaderboard
   - Hologram.
 - Ice zombies?

 # DONE